 This collection of selected resources offers high-quality information about fluoride varnish.
 Use the tools below for further searching, or contact us for personalized assistance.

 For a comprehensive list of materials and websites, review

 Used with permission from Joanna Douglass, B.D.S., D.D.S., University of Connecticut School of Dental Medicine.
 2008.

 This document describes efforts to expand payment to primary care health professionals for preventive oral health services during well-child visits for children enrolled in Medicaid.
-Topics include state Medicaid programs paying primary care health professionals to perform caries risk assessment and apply fluoride varnish in 2008 and in 2012 and efforts to promote changes in policies and procedures.
+Topics include state Medicaid programs paying primary care health professionals to perform caries risk assessment and apply fluoride varnish and efforts to promote changes in policies and procedures.

 This brief presents information to help professionals design, implement, and evaluate community-based programs that use fluoride varnish.
 Topics include a definition of fluoride varnish and how it prevents tooth decay; the characteristics, effectiveness, and safety of fluoride varnish; and recommendations for using fluoride varnish.
 The brief also provides tips for selecting cost-effective community and school dental caries prevention programs.

 This report describes a program to prevent oral disease and address barriers to oral health care for infants and young children from families with low incomes in Roanoke Valley, VA, by conducting in-home education and screening, applying fluoride varnish, and providing referrals.
 The report discusses the program’s goals and objectives, methodology, evaluation, outcomes, product dissemination and use, and sustainability.
 [Funded by the Maternal and Child Health Bureau]